Stocks hit record ahead of U.S.-China trade deal, dollar gains

 U.S. gold futures settled down 0.6% at $1,550.60 an ounce.

-Reporting by Herbert Lash; Editing by Alison Williams and Richard Chang
+Reporting by Herbert Lash; Editing by Alison Williams, Richard Chang and Dan Grebler